-You will be provided with a plethora of academic and research expertise that resides in our three distinct but complementary departments: the Department of Agricultural Economics and Extension, the Department of Food Production, and the Department of Geography.
-These departments provide a range of programmes all tailored to suit your needs, cognizant of technological advancements as well as national and regional agendas.
-Our aim is to mould you into model citizens with exceptional academic dexterity who are critical and creative in their thinking, who are capable of analytical, innovative, and entrepreneurial endeavours, as well as exemplifying communication skills and sound ethical ideologies.
+Our three separate but complementary departments-the Department of Agricultural Economics and Extension (DAEE), the Department of Food Production (DFP), and the Department of Geography (DG)-will provide you with a wealth of scholarly and research skills.
+These departments provide a variety of programmes that are all suited to your needs, taking into account both national and regional agendas and technology breakthroughs.
+Our goal is to shape you into exemplary citizens with great academic skills, critical and creative thinking, the ability to engage in analytical, innovative, and entrepreneurial endeavours, and displaying strong ethical principles and communication abilities.

 For your guidance, the FFA's rules, regulations, procedures, and processes are contained in this booklet and other UWI resources.
 Our competent staff and departmental offices are there to further elaborate on specific requirements.
-One of the offices that you should be in close contact with through the duration of your programme, is the office of the Deputy Dean, Teaching, Learning, and Student Development, which can be accessed via the Faculty Dean's Office.
+The office of the Deputy Dean, Teaching, Learning, and Student Development, which is accessed through the Faculty Dean's Office, is one of the offices you should maintain frequent touch with over the course of your program.